 A Helpful Resource

 AWS encourages and incentivizes companies to undergo an AWS Well-Architected Framework audit.
-It is when your infrastructure is audited by an experienced Amazon Web Services Partner Network consultant.
-As the recipient of an audit, you’ll receive credits to be used on future hosting costs, helping offset what you’ve spent on the audit.
-They can also help you unlock funding opportunities for your tech startup, so keep this in mind as you consider cloud opportunities.
+It’s when your infrastructure is audited by an experienced Amazon Web Services Partner Network consultant.
+If you choose to participate, you’ll receive credits toward future hosting costs, helping offset what you’ve spent on the audit.
+These types of audits can also help you unlock funding opportunities for your new innovation or tech startup, so keep this in mind when considering cloud opportunities.

 The Bottom Line / TLDR

 AWS audits aren’t something to fear.
 They help catch issues you didn’t even know existed, save you money, and tighten up your entire cloud ecosystem.
 Plus, they keep you aligned with changing security standards and best practices without the guesswork.
-When you check in on your infrastructure regularly, you stay ahead of issues rather than reacting to them.
+When you routinely check in on your infrastructure, you stay ahead of issues rather than reacting to them.

 Contact Uplancer to get started with an AWS audit of your cloud infrastructure today.